bigwisu/google_scholar_crawler/README.md

 ## Features

-* Crawls Google Scholar based on a provided keyword.
+* Crawls Google Scholar based on an array of provided keywords.
 * Saves results in a well-formed CSV file, handling commas and quotes within the data.
 * Leverage paid services ScraperAPI to avoid rate limiting and improve reliability.
 * Robust error handling to manage connection issues, missing data, and other unexpected situations.